-Non-surgical treatment of Haglund’s deformity is aimed at reducing the inflammation of the bursa.
+Non-surgical treatment of heel spur and Haglund’s deformity is aimed at reducing the inflammation of the bursa.
 While these approaches can resolve the bursitis, they will not shrink the bony protrusion.
 Non-surgical treatment can include one or more of the following:

 - Medication – Anti-inflammatory medications may help reduce the pain and inflammation.
 Some patients also find that a topical pain reliever, which is applied directly to the inflamed area, is beneficial.

 - Ice – To reduce swelling, apply a bag of ice over a thin towel to the affected area for 20 minutes of each waking hour.
 Do not put ice directly against the skin.